aepsil0n/young-accreting-planets-talk/slides.md

 ### Radiation treatment

 - Approximate radiation model used within fluid simulations
-- Flux-limited diffusion with frequency-dependent stellar irradiation (developed by Kuiper et al., 2010; Flock et al., 2013; Kolb et al., 2013)
+- Flux-limited diffusion with frequency-dependent stellar irradiation
+- See Kuiper et al. (2010), Flock et al. (2013), Kolb et al. (2013)

+Note:

+FLD: strong simplification of radiative transfer

+fast, thus practical for dynamical simulations but leads to inaccuracies for transition from optically thin to optically thick parts of the disk

+fix at least dominant stellar irradiation using frequency-dependent ray-tracing

 ---

-### Current state?

----

-### Further aspects
+### Further aspects to study

 - Dust opacities (so far Ossenkopf & Henning, 1994)
 - Accretion shock at planet (e.g. Marleau et al., 2017)
+- Adaptive mesh refinement
 - Photoionization for hot regions

-- Adaptive mesh refinement
+Note:

+AMR is very useful for this type of problem
+Radiation treatment not implemented yet for AMR Limited work in that direction by Szulágyi et al. (2017)

 ---

 ### Summary

 - Dynamical models of planet-disk interaction
+- Aim: treat radiation as accurately as possible
 - Relevant to understand physical processes in circumplanetary disks

 ---

+## Any interesting observation to model?

+Note:

+Theory needs to be guided by observations

+If you need dynamical models for

+---

 ### Thank you for your attention

-Relevant literature:
+Contact: bopp@mpia.de

+For reference:

 - Klahr & Kley (2006)
 - Kley et al. (2009)